Mo-Resa77/My_2D_GAME_PROJECT/README.md

 # 2D Personalized Fighting Game

 ## Project Overview
 This is a 2D personalized fighting game developed using Python and Pygame.
-It serves as a learning project focused on:
+It serves as a learning project NOTE** the project isnt complete yet and it's under work ** focused on:

 - Object-oriented programming (OOP) concepts
 - Character physics implementation